Continental (ETR:CON) Given a €90.00 Price Target at Kepler Capital Markets

-Continental (ETR:CON) has been assigned a €90.00 ($104.65) target price by research analysts at Kepler Capital Markets in a research report issued to clients and investors on Friday, Borsen Zeitung reports.
-The brokerage currently has a “neutral” rating on the stock.
-Kepler Capital Markets’ price objective points to a potential upside of 9.90% from the stock’s previous close.
+Kepler Capital Markets set a €90.00 ($104.65) price target on Continental (ETR:CON) in a research note published on Friday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 Continental Aktiengesellschaft develops products, systems, and services for customers in various industries worldwide.
 The company operates through Chassis & Safety, Powertrain, Interior, Tires, and ContiTech segments.
 The Chassis & Safety segment develops, produces, and markets intelligent systems to enhance driving safety and vehicle dynamics.